Injury Attorneys | Restoring LivesTM

-In honor of National Child Passenger Safety Week (Sept.
-15-21), we want to inform you on Indiana’s laws concerning infant and booster seats.
+In honor of National Child Passenger Safety Week, we want to inform you about Indiana’s laws concerning infant and booster seats.
 There’s never been a better time to get up to speed on what’s required in our state.

 All 50 states have child seat laws, but these laws differ from state to state.
-What they have in common is that these laws require children to travel in approved child restraint devices, and require older children to use adult safety belts.
+What they have in common is that they require young children to travel in approved child restraint devices and require older children to use adult safety belts.